-This example targets the Trion® T120 BGA324 Development Kit.
-You can access the RTL design files in the T120F324\devkit directory.
 When you generate the IP core, the IP Manager creates the example design (PLL settings, SDC timing constraints, and I/O assignments) using the settings you chose in the wizard, with a few exceptions:

-- The example design only supports external memory widths of 128 and 256 bits because the DDR controller only supports these widths.
+- For the Trion board, the example design only supports external memory widths of 128 and 256 bits because the DDR controller only supports these widths.
 Therefore, do not choose 32 or 64 bits for the external memory. - The example design automatically connects UART0, SPI0, I2C0, GPIO0, the soft TAP pins, and the PLL source clock pins to top-level ports, and it assigns I/O pins to them (if they are enabled).
 If you add more of these peripherals, you need to connect them manually and create the I/O assignments for them. - The example design uses PLL settings that look for the best effort multiplier and divider values.